 Circular economy and waste reduction

-Our Puget Sound campus is zero-waste certified, and we’re working to reduce overall waste, and to divert at least 90 percent of our operational waste from landfills.
-We design our products, buildings, and operations around resource reduction and reuse, enabling a more resource-efficient and productive economy.
+We design our products, buildings, and operations to promote resource reduction and reuse, enabling a more resource-efficient and productive economy.
+We use life cycle assessments and value stream analysis to improve product and packaging resource efficiency.
+On average, we have reduced package weight by 17 percent through a combination of right-sizing packaging to the product and introducing new lightweight materials.
+Our Puget Sound campus is zero-waste certified, and we’re working to reduce overall waste generation and to divert at least 90 percent of our operational waste from landfills.
 Microsoft is a member of over 150 recycling programs worldwide, covering electronics, batteries, and packaging.Learn more about our sustainable products

 We're focusing on water conservation, committing to renewable energy plans, and helping to optimize energy use and costs all over the world.